The Grothendieck Group of a Quantum Projective Space Bundle: Terminology and notation

-In section 6, we compute the Grothendieck group $K_0$ of a quantum ruled surface $\PP (\cE)$ and show that a well-behaved intersection theory can be defined on $K_0(\PP (\cE))$.
-Here $\cE$ is a coherent $\cO_{X \times X}$-module such that the two projections $pr_i:\Supp \cE \to X$ are finite and each $pr_{i*} \cE$ is locally free of rank two, and $\PP(\cE):=\Projnc \cB$ where $\cB$ is a graded $\cO_X$-$\cO_X$-bimodule algebra that is analogous to the symmetric algebra on $\cE$ (see \cite{Vn}).
+In section \ref{sect.int.thy} we further specialize to the case where $X$ is a smooth projective curve and $pr_{1*}\cE$ and $pr_{2*}\cE$ are locally free of rank two.
+We then call $\PP(\cE)$ a {\sf quantum ruled surface}.
+We show there is a well-behaved intersection theory on $K_0(\PP (\cE))$.
 We define a fiber and a section as appropriate elements of $K_0(\PP (\cE))$.
 As an explicit application, we show that ``fibers do not meet'' and ``a fiber and a section meet exactly once'', as in the commutative case.

-{\it Acknowledgements} We thank A. Nyman and M. Van den Bergh for showing us their preprints.
-We also thank the referee for pointing out an error in the original version of this paper.